saleor/saleor-sdk/README.md

 ## Local development

 Our aim it to build SDK, highly configurable, as a separate package, which you will not require modifications.
-Although if you want to alter the project, escecially if you want to contribute, it is possible to develop storefront and SDK simultaneously.
+Although if you want to alter the project, especially if you want to contribute, it is possible to develop storefront and SDK simultaneously.
 To do this, you need to link it to the storefront's project.

 ```bash